QuantEcon/lecture-python.myst/lectures/svd_intro.md

 ## Overview

-The **singular value decomposition** (SVD) is a work-horse in applications of least squares projection that form  foundations for important  statistical and  machine learning methods.
+The **singular value decomposition** (SVD) is a work-horse in applications of least squares projection that form  foundations for many statistical and  machine learning methods.

 After defining the SVD, we'll describe how it connects to